 How to Create a TXT Record

-2. Select a domain from the either the Recently Updated Domains box, or start typing the domain name in the text box on the Select Domain tab.
+Select the domain for which you will be adding the TXT record.
+Your domains can be located in the Recently Updated Domains section or you can enter the domain name in the box under the Select Domain tab.

-A) The name field of the SPF record should be left blank unless mail is sent from a subdomain such as email@example.com.
-If this was the case “mail” would be entered in the name field of the record.
-Alternatively, if the email is sent from firstname.lastname@example.org, the name field is left blank.
+Name: This field should be left blank unless mail is sent from a subdomain such as email@example.com.
+In this case, the subdomain “mail” would be entered in the name field of the record.
+Alternatively, if the email is sent from the domain (firstname.lastname@example.org), the name field is left blank.